JoelMon/pyTalkManager/README.md

 ####The Project

-It allows many people to take a part in its development by using an open source model for pyTalkManager.
+It allows many people to take a part in pyTalkManager's development by using an open source model.
 Perhaps one person can help by fixing a bug in the software, another person may help in the design of the GUI, Graphical User Interface, while someone else may assist with improving the database used by pyTalkManager.

 The responsibility to build and maintain the project doesn't fall on the shoulders of one or two individuals.
 By having many eyes reviewing